 Prumsodun Ok in front of Phnom Penh's now demolished White Building.
 Photo: Lim Sokchanlina

-My interdisciplinary performances contemplate the “avant-garde in antiquity,” and have been presented at the Department of Performing Arts (Cambodia), Bangkok Theater Festival – Asia Focus (Thailand), Za-Koenji (Japan), Godrej Leadership Forum (India), Teatro Benito Juarez (Mexico), bhive (Greece), REDCAT (United States), Currents Festival (Cambodia), and Camping Asia (Taiwan).
+My interdisciplinary performances contemplate the “avant-garde in antiquity,” and have been presented at the Department of Performing Arts (Cambodia), Bangkok Theater Festival – Asia Focus (Thailand), Za-Koenji (Japan), Godrej Leadership Forum (India), Teatro Benito Juarez (Mexico), bhive (Greece), REDCAT (United States), Currents Festival (Cambodia), Camping Asia (Taiwan), CTM Festival (Germany), and documenta (Germany).
 They have been celebrated as “a vision of elegance and grace” (The Phnom Penh Post) and “Radical Beauty” (The Bangkok Post).

 My 2013 book Moni Mekhala and Ream Eyso retells the sacred drama of the same name, using an ages-old tale to explore the circumstances of today’s women and the passage of knowledge and leadership within a tradition nearly destroyed by genocide.
 It was favorably reviewed in the Asian Theatre Journal as “a sampeah kru ritual of a sort: an offering to teachers living and deceased and to Moni Mekhala [the Goddess of the Ocean] herself.”
 In that same year, I brought together diverse artists, scholars, and activists from across the United States for Children of Refugees, a platform of talks and performances which raised awareness for the Syrian refugee crisis.